What is the Duty to Accommodate? Definition and Workplace PHS Impact

 iMindify PHS Expert Insight

-In a truly PHS-informed environment, the need for an employee to formally request an accommodation should be the exception, not the rule.
-By applying the Hierarchy of Controls, an organization simplifies its policies and protocols to "accommodate by design"—building flexibility, clear communication, and manageable workloads into daily operations for everyone.
+In a truly PHS-informed environment, the need for an employee to formally request an exception should ideally be the exception, not the rule.
+An organization can "accommodate by design" directly into daily operations for everyone by using the Hierarchy of Controls.

-This systemic approach reduces the "disclosure burden" on the worker.
-However, when a unique health-related need does arise, the culture of Psychological Safety ensures the employee feels safe to come forward, knowing the request will be met with a supportive, timely, non-stigmatized process.
-Real Reasonable Care isn't just about fixing a problem after it's reported; it’s about building a system so supportive that most people never have to ask for a "special" exception to succeed.
+This structural approach reduces the burden of disclosure on the worker.
+However, when a unique health-related need does arise, a PHS-culture ensures that the employee feels supported to come forward and confident that the request will be met with a timely, non-stigmatized manner.
+Real Reasonable Care is about building a workflow so supportive that people don't require an extraordinary exception just to succeed, reinforcing healthy workplace behaviour at a baseline level.

 iMindify Services